Prince Harry Works Out For Wedding, Meghan Markle Gets In Shape For First Date With Queen Elizabeth

 Insiders at the ritzy club say that Harry suits up in all-black and stays focused on his crunches, weights, and Meghan Markle, who is also said to be hitting the same gym before the big day.

 Markle has to get ready for more than her wedding day to Harry.
-Now that she’s becoming part of the royal family as Prince Harry’s princess bride, Meghan is taking on some official engagements of her own.
+Now that she’s becoming part of the royal family as Harry’s princess bride, Meghan is taking on some official engagements of her own.

 Only months after meeting Prince Harry’s grandmother, Queen Elizabeth, for the first time, Meghan Markle is making her first official appearance with the queen.
 The Commonwealth Day service is a big day for the royals, and Queen Elizabeth is usually only accompanied by the highest-ranking members of the royal family, so it’s a big deal for Meghan Markle and important for the future princess to get it right.

-Prince William and Kate Middleton will also attend a special dinner in the evening, but Meghan Markle is off-the-hook for that engagement this year.
+Prince William and Kate Middleton will also attend a special dinner in the evening, but Meghan Markle is off the hook for that engagement this year.

 For anyone wanting to check out how ready Prince Harry’s bride is to become a royal, the entire service will be broadcast live on BBC One and across BBC World Service.